Migrant Transfers From Paris Ahead Of Olympics Anger Mayors - UrduPoint

 In January, the major of Lavaur, a small town near Toulouse in southwest France, issued a public letter in which he denounced the policy of transferring migrants around the country as "irresponsible" and "dangerous".

-"To make Paris in all likelihood more 'presentable' and more controllable, six months before the Olympic Games," wrote Bernard Carayon.
+Bernard Carayon, a rightwinger from the Republicans party, wrote that the policy was designed "to make Paris in all likelihood more 'presentable' and more controllable, six months before the Olympic Games."
+He added: "It's unacceptable."

 French President Emmanuel Macron backed the idea of dispersing asylum seekers and refugees around the country during a speech in September 2022.